lutter/ruby-fa/README.md

     # "a"
 ```

-You can also compare finite automata, and therefore learn things on how
+You can also compare finite automata, and therefore learn things about how
 they behave on _all_ strings, for example if they match the same exact set
-of strings, or if one matches strictly more strings than another:
+of strings, or if one matches more strings than another:

 ```ruby
     fa = Fa["[a-z]"].intersect(Fa["a*"])